NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 # Evidence and Knowledge

-This document includes instructions and knowledge questions that must be completed to receive a Competent grading on this portfolio task.
+This document includes instructions and knowledge questions that must be completed to receive a *Competent* grade on this portfolio task.

 ## Required evidence